-Our International MBA is one of the most affordable in the nation and can be completed in just over a year.
-The International MBA in Corporate Social Responsibility online program leverages the growing global demand for highly qualified CSR professionals who understand how to adopt and implement profitable practices and policies.
+Our International MBA is one of the most affordable in the nation and can be completed in as few as 18 months.
+With courses offered on campus and online, this program blends the best of both worlds by bringing together the convenience of online with the advantages of a physical campus.
+The International MBA in Corporate Social Responsibility program leverages the growing global demand for highly qualified CSR professionals who understand how to adopt and implement profitable practices and policies.
 You’ll be well positioned to capitalize on this growth by understanding how to recognize the opportunities and overcome the challenges involved in CSR strategies.

 By studying business practices in these emerging markets, you’ll gain an invaluable real-world view of international business.

-As a private, nonprofit university, SNHU has one mission – to help you see yourself succeed.
-The benefits of earning your International MBA in Accounting online at SNHU include:
+SNHU, a private, nonprofit university, has one mission – to help you see yourself succeed.
+The benefits of earning your International MBA in Corporate Social Responsibility at SNHU include:

 International students who require a visa to study in the U.S. should contact our International Admission office at firstname.lastname@example.org or 603.645.9629.